 Preparatory education for programmes leading to an upper secondary qualification (TUVA)

 Good language skills are needed in secondary education.
 If the student’s native language is something other than Finnish or Swedish and his or her language skills are not yet at the level required for general upper secondary school studies or vocational education, he or she can apply to preparatory education for programmes leading to an upper secondary qualification (TUVA).

 Read more on the InfoFinland page General upper secondary school and Vocational education and training.

 After finishing your upper secondary studies, you can progress to higher education.
 In Finland, higher education is provided by universities and universities of applied sciences.
 Universities and educational institutes decide on student admission.

 Studying in an institute of higher education may be free or subject to a charge.
 You will be charged tuition fees if you are not an EU or EEA citizen or a family member of an EU or EEA citizen and are studying towards a Bachelor’s or Master’s degree in an English-language degree programme.

 More information is available on the InfoFinland page Foreign students in Finland.

 Universities of applied sciences

 The education provided by universities of applied sciences is more practice-oriented than that offered by universities.
 Tuition also includes on-the-job learning.
 Completing a Bachelor’s degree in a university of applied sciences takes 3.5–4.5 years.
-If you also want to complete a Master’s degree, you must first acquire three years of work experience from the same field.
+If you also want to complete a Master’s degree, you must first acquire two years of work experience from the same field.
 Read more on the InfoFinland page Universities of applied sciences.